-Key application segments analyzed and reported in this study include residential, commercial and industrial.
+Residential, commercial and industrial applications dominate the global smart meters market.
 Growing population, particularly in BRIC nations, has led to an increase in the demand for residential structures.
 Smart metering records and evaluates consumers’ energy consumption; usage data can also be shown on in-home displays through a direct data link or web page.
 With the help of feedback on consumption and associated costs, consumers can be better equipped to make energy savings.
 Time-of-use tariffs and load-variable tariffs help easy management of energy consumption in the residential space.
 Smart metering also aids in the facilitation of home energy management systems (HEMS), which is expected to positively impact global demand.
-While the residential segment accounted for majority of the overall shipments, it accounted for considerably lower market share of 27.2% in terms of revenue in 2012.
+While the residential segment accounted for majority of the overall smart meters market shipments, it accounted for considerably lower market share of 27.2% in terms of revenue in 2012.
 This is primarily due to high power requirements from commercial and industrial sectors.
 These application segments require meters with higher level of robustness, flexibility and reliability.
 Monetary losses may be incurred during power fluctuations or outages, which prove to be extremely detrimental to a company’s operations.
-Growing urbanization has given rise to numerous industries and production activities, further driving the need for energy efficiency and smart meter installations.
+Growing urbanization has given rise to numerous industries and production activities, further driving the need for energy efficiency and installations.